Samurai Swords on eBay:

 But at least after reading this article, you will have a better idea of who and what these companies really are, and can make up your own mind if you feel they are worth taking a risk on.

-For make no mistake, buying Samurai Swords on eBay is a risky endevor.
+For make no mistake, buying Samurai Swords on eBay is a risky endeavor.
 So if it is the path you wish to go down, make sure you cover all your bases and do not make these sellers your primary source of swords..

-For the way the operate has caused a great deal of damage to the sword industry as a whole and if left unchecked, could reverse all the hard work we have put in over the years trying to make the industry clearer and more transparant.
+For the way the operate has caused a great deal of damage to the sword industry as a whole and if left unchecked, could reverse all the hard work we have put in over the years trying to make the industry clearer and more transparent.

 So when you go shopping online, just keep these things in mind and best of luck with your sword buying experiences.